 So here we are: It’s officially holiday treat season, a sugar-infused multiweek celebration of creamy, nutmeg-infused eggnog, melt-in-your-mouth truffles, and baked goods you’ve been thinking about since July.
 It’s hard to know where to start — let alone where to stop.

-The good news: Stopping isn’t necessary, according to Jennifer Anderson Logan, registered dietitian at Novant Health Heart & Vascular Institute in Charlotte.
-A firm proponent of moderation, Logan believes no food is inherently “good” or “bad,” though some are certainly healthier than others.
+The good news: Stopping isn’t necessary, according to Jennifer Anderson, registered dietitian at Novant Health Heart & Vascular Institute in Charlotte.
+A firm proponent of moderation, Anderson believes no food is inherently “good” or “bad,” though some are certainly healthier than others.
 The key is paying attention to portion size and choosing your treats wisely.

 Starbucks Toasted White Chocolate Mocha